-Detente was a period lasting approximately from 1972 to 1981 in which there was a thaw in relations between the United States and the Soviet Union.
-It was punctuated by major and surprising events, including the end of American involvement in the Vietnam War, a large economic downturn in the West, and the opening of relations with China.
-This period proved to be starkly different than the escalations in Cold War tensions in the 1960s and 1980s and is generally credited as a major function of Richard Nixon's diplomacy.
+Detente was a period lasting from 1972 to 1981.
+There was a thaw in relations between the United States and the Soviet Union during this time frame.
+Several major and surprising events, including the end of American involvement in the Vietnam War, a significant economic downturn in the West, and the opening of relations with China, occurred contemporaneously with the thaw.
+This period proved to be starkly different than the escalations in Cold War tensions in the 1960s and 1980s and is generally attributed to Richard Nixon's deft diplomacy.

-The years leading up to the rapprochement between the United States and Soviet Union were often tense, to say the least.
+The years leading up to the rapprochement between the United States and the Soviet Union were often tense.
 The 1950s saw a massive military buildup on both sides, with the number of deployable nuclear weapons reaching into the tens of thousands.
-Furthermore, the 1950s and 1960s saw other countries, including the U.K., France, and China each joining the nuclear club.
+Furthermore, the 1950s and 1960s saw other countries, including the U.K., France, and China, each joining the nuclear club.
 The defining moment of this arms race was the 1962 Cuban Missile Crisis that brought the superpowers to the brink of war.

 Opening Relations with China

-In July 1971 Nixon shocked audiences in both the United States and Soviet Union by announcing that he was visiting China.
-In February 1972 he made the journey and had a cordial meeting with Mao.
+In July 1971, Nixon shocked audiences in both the United States and the Soviet Union by announcing visiting China.
+In February 1972, he made the journey and had a cordial meeting with Mao.
 The United States also recognized China, allowing the PRC to take Taiwan's seat at the United Nations.
-Shortly thereafter full diplomatic and commercial ties were established.
+Shortly after that, full diplomatic and commercial ties were established.
 Presidents Nixon, Ford, and Carter attempted to use this as leverage to smooth relations further.
-Under the guise of improved relations and further local diplomacy, the United States removed combat troops from Vietnam in 1973.
+Under improved relations and further local diplomacy, the United States removed combat troops from Vietnam in 1973.

-The better relations between the United States with China and the Soviet Union was not a permanent development.
-As the United States and her allies fell into a deep "malaise" in the late 1970s the Soviets attempted to take advantage of the situation.
+The better relations between the United States with China and the Soviet Union were not a permanent development.
+As the United States and its allies fell into a deep "malaise" in the late 1970s, the Soviets attempted to take advantage of the situation.
 The Soviets expanded their influence in the Middle East and invaded Afghanistan to prop up a puppet government in 1979.
 Brezhnev also kept Eastern Europe repressed with a heavy hand through the remainder of his dictatorship.
-It was in this backdrop that former California Governor Ronald Reagan ran and won for President in 1980, promising to end the Detente.
+Against this backdrop, former California Governor Ronald Reagan ran and won for President in 1980, promising to end the Detente.

 - Hanhimaki, Jussi, The Rise and Fall of Detente.
 Washington: Potomac Books, 2013.
 Page 83.